WorldWindEarth/WorldWindEarth.github.io/content/index.md

 ---

 # WorldWind Explorer Project
-An HTML5/JavaScript geo-browser built from the NASA WebWorldWind SDK using the Knockout and Bootstrap libraries.
+The __Explorer__ is an HTML5/JavaScript geo-browser built from the [NASA Web WorldWind SDK](https://worldwind.arc.nasa.gov/web)
+using the Knockout and Bootstrap libraries.
+It is implemented as a single-page web application (SPA) using JQuery to dynamically add content.

 ## Overview
-The NASA WorldWind Explorer is a geospatial web application for visualizing the earth.
+The WorldWind Explorer is a geospatial web application for visualizing the earth.
 It uses NASA's Web WorldWind JavaScript SDK to display a 3D globe with terrain and imagery as well as 2D maps.
 It displays the sunrise and sunset times and solar angles for any point on the earth.
 It shows the terrain's aspect and slope for any location.
 It features user-defined markers and point weather forecasts.
 It has a search feature to find places.

 ### Features

-- Preconfigured imagery and map layers
+- Pre-configured imagery and map layers
 - Ability to add external WMS map servers for additional imagery
 - Layers can be sorted and opacity can be adjusted
 - A day/night and atmosphere layer for realistic visual effects